mghengel/anagrams/README.md

 ##### Third, sorry for taking so long with!
 I had planned to do this this past weekend but I had a huge wrench thrown in my weekend.
 Long Story we can chat about.

 ##### Fourth, I really enjoyed doing this and honestly wish I could do the optional stuff but I really need to get this out of my hands so I can breath for a minute!
+Thanks!